 The number of levels refers to interaction among the disciplines and their object of study.
 A one level relationship is the most basic form of connection between science and the reality that it studies.
 Another level appears when, in addition to the interaction between the scientific knowledge and its object of study, there is the interaction between one body of scientific knowledge and another.
 There is a continuous succession of this.
 Thus, in multidisciplinarity and pluridisciplinarity there is just one level of interaction, for each of the isolated disciplines with its respective object of study.
 The same thing occurs in crossdisciplinarity, since the disciplines are subordinate to the concerns of the main discipline.
 Only in interdisciplinarity can more than just one level be referred to, with the creation of a space of dialogue and of "influence" among the disciplines.
-This process is maximized in transdisciplinarity, in which the breaking of the disciplinary spaces leads to the creation of different levels of action among the concepts, theories and methods of the various disciplines involved, or that is to say that "[...] based on new levels of reality, [transdisciplinarity] works in the empty space between the disciplines and beyond them" (BARRETO, 2001, p.29).
+This process is maximized in transdisciplinarity, in which the breaking of the disciplinary spaces leads to the creation of different levels of action among the concepts, theories and methods of the various disciplinarity] works in the empty space between the disciplines and beyond them" (BARRETO, 2001, p.29).